About this course

 (a) Portfolio format for applicants not eligible for credit allowed under the Resolution on Selection.

 The design portfolio is assessed digitally and must be saved as one PDF file in landscape format.
-The file size of the portfolio should not exceed 10 MB, and the number of pages should not exceed 15 pages.
+The file size of the portfolio should not exceed 10 MB, and the number of pages should not exceed 20 single pages for applicant who are eligible for credit (MCARCH- 200EP) and should not exceed 10 single pages for MCARCH-300EP applicants.
 Note that as portfolios are evaluated digitally images should be reproduced at a sufficient scale and resolution to be easily readable with limited zooming or scrolling.
 The Selection Committee will look for evidence that the applicant has worked successfully in a studio learning environment.
 Any of the range of pedagogical approaches to the teaching of introductory design is appropriate, although the Selection Committee will be particularly interested in the exploration of 3D form and space, and evidence of other creative work

 (b) Portfolio format for applicants who are eligible for credit allowed under the Resolution on Selection.